 On the achievement of control over a subsidiary, the cost is allocated by recognising the identifiable assets, liabilities and contingent liabilities acquired at fair value at the date at which control is achieved.
 The determination of the fair values of acquired assets and liabilities is based, to a considerable extent, on management's judgement.
 If the purchase consideration exceeds the fair value of the net assets acquired then the difference is recognised as goodwill.
-If the purchase price consideration is lower than the fair value of the assets acquired then a gain is recognised in the income statement.
-The judgments related to the accounting of this transaction are discussed in Note 10.
+If the purchase price consideration or the fair value of the assets acquired then a gain is recognised in the income statement.
+The judgements related to the accounting of this transaction are discussed in Note 10.

-Measurement of loss on potential liabilities related to financial guarantee
+urement of loss on potential liabilities related to financial guarante

-When measuring the potential liability related to financial guarantees given by the Group to the associate ("SOLB Steel Company" located in Kingdom of Saudi Arabia) bank for certain facilities extended to the associate, Management has considered the terms and conditions of the financial guarantees signed with banks for purpose of providing adequate provision against any breach by the associate.
+When measuring the potential liability related to financial guarantees given by the Group to the Then measuring use porcular harming relative to immerial guarantees given by the toroup to the associate ("SOLB Steel Company" located in Kingdom OF Saudi Arabia) bank for certain facilities extended to the associate, Management has considered the terms and conditions of the financial guarantees signed with banks for purpose of providing adequate provision against any breach by the associate.
 Based on this consideration, management has used the best estimate towards any exposure that might result for such instance to ensure an adequate provision is provided in the Group's consolidated financial statements.